philips-software/bom-base/docs/architecture.md

 ## Introduction

 ### Purpose

 This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
 It is intended to convey the significant architectural decisions which have been made on the system.

 ### Scope

 BOM-base is an **experimental** caching repository for bill-of-materials metadata.

 ### Definition, Acronyms and Abbreviations

 Term | Description
 -----|------------
-PURL | Package URL
+PURL | Package URL, see the [Package URL specification](https://github.com/package-url/purl-spec).
 SPDX | "The Software Package Data Exchange" - An open standard for communicating software bill of material information, including components, licenses, copyrights, and security references.
 SPDX reduces redundant work by providing a common format for companies and communities to share important data, thereby streamlining and improving compliance.

 ### References

 - [SDPX License list](https://spdx.org/licenses/)
 - [The Software Package Data Exchange (SPDX®) Specification Version 2.2](https://spdx.github.io/spdx-spec/)